-Whenever appropriate, students should be encouraged to use ICT to support and communicate their learning.
-For example, students working individually or in groups can use computer technology and/or Internet websites to gain access to museums, galleries, and archives in Canada and around the world.
-They can also use portable storage devices to store information, as well as CD-ROM and DVD technologies and digital cameras and projectors to organize and present the results of their research and creative endeavours to their classmates and others.
+Whenever appropriate, therefore, students should be encouraged to use ICT to support and communicate their learning.
+For example, students working individually or in groups can use computers and portable storage devices, CD-ROM and DVD technologies, and/or Internet websites to gain access to information in Canada and around the world.

-Although the Internet is a powerful learning tool, there are potential risks attached to its use.
-All students must be made aware of issues of Internet privacy, safety, and responsible use, as well as of the potential for abuse of this technology, particularly when it is used to promote hatred.
+Although the Internet is a powerful learning tool, all students must be made aware of issues of privacy, safety, and responsible use, as well as of the potential for abuse of this technology, particularly when it is used to promote hatred.

-ICT tools are also useful for teachers in their teaching practice, both for whole-class instruction and for the design of curriculum units that contain varied approaches to learning to meet diverse student needs.
-A number of educational software programs to support the arts are licensed through the ministry and are listed on www.osapac.org under the Software/Resource Search link.
+ICT tools are also useful for teachers in their teaching practice, both for whole class instruction and for the design of curriculum units that contain varied approaches to learning to meet diverse student needs.